(Andy’s note: Most of this entry may be of interest only to boat nerds and people troubleshooting engines.)

 - Raw seawater is drawn in through an intake pipe

-- The raw water is strained through a plastic, raw water intake filter to keep out seaweed and ocean critters
+- The raw water is strained through a plastic, raw water intake filter to keep out plastic, seaweed, and ocean critters

 - The filtered seawater is drawn through the system by a rotating impeller (similar to a propeller, except that it sits in front of the hose to move the water along)